 Lenders usually have established relationships with one or more of the credit bureaus.
 You can ask your lender from which credit bureau it purchases credit scores (they may or may not tell you), but you typically can't request that your lender use a certain credit bureau to retrieve your score.

-Most lenders use the FICO score developed by FICO, the company formerly known as Fair Isaac.
+Most lenders use the FICO score developed by FICO, the company formerly known as Fair Isaac Corporation.
 You can purchase your FICO score based on Equifax, Experian, and TransUnion credit reports from myFICO.com.

 In addition to the credit scores you can purchase, businesses have access to a few other industry-specific credit scores, but you can't purchase these directly.
 For example, there's an auto insurance score, bankruptcy prediction score, and mortgage credit score.
 These scores won't match anything you purchase online because they're adjusted for that industry.
 The generic credit scores you get online are for informational purposes only.

 Even though the credit score you're checking probably won't match the score your lender receives, it's still important to check your credit score.
-You can get a free report or use a credit monitoring service to get your score.
-Your score will give you a general idea of where your credit stands, that is, whether you have a good credit score or bad credit score.
+You can get a free credit report every year or use a credit monitoring service to get your score.
+Your score will give you a general idea of where your credit stands, that is, whether you have a good credit score or a bad credit score.
 You'll get a good indication of whether you need to improve your credit or if your odds of getting approved for a credit card or loan are in your favor.
 If possible, review at least one credit score for each of your three credit reports so you have an idea of your complete credit picture.